valencia21/valencia21.github.io/_posts/2020-06-14-summarizing-japans-coronavirus-strategy-response-result.markdown

 In addition, if the government makes official recommendations to engage or disengage in certain behaviours, the population tends to take such recommendations seriously.

 While some businesses were also requested to close, it is interesting to note that they have no legal requirement to do so.
-If a request is ignored, the subsequent recourse is to issue a stronger instruction (Japanese: 指示, shiji) or even publicly announce the offending establishment in an effort to tarnish its reputation (note [this story](https://www.news24.jp/articles/2020/05/12/07641371.html) naming 20 pachinko parlours in Kanagawa prefecture).
+If a request is ignored, the subsequent recourse is to issue a stronger *instruction* (Japanese: 指示, *shiji*) or even publicly announce the offending establishment in an effort to tarnish its reputation (note [this story](https://www.news24.jp/articles/2020/05/12/07641371.html) naming 20 pachinko parlours in Kanagawa prefecture).
 [This article](https://www.nli-research.co.jp/report/detail/id=64284?site=nli) speculates on whether or not there is a legal precedent to levying fines or stronger legal measures against nonconforming businesses.

 ## What did the Japanese population do in practice?

 ### Mask Wearing

-While masks were quite scarce in February/early March, they are now pretty widely available.
+While masks were quite scarce in February/early March, they are now widely available.
 Social scientist Stefan Heeb has been [tracking mask usage on Tokyo's Yamanote Line](https://twitter.com/Svaphe/status/1256150775840960513).
 He found that mask wearing has been steadily increasing, now up to 96% (n=529).

 {:refdef: style="text-align: center;"}